Types of Transactions in SQL Server with Examples

 Once you rollback the transaction, issue a select query against the customer table and you will see the following data.

-Note: If you don’t want to use implicit transaction mode, then you can turn off by executing the below statement.
+Note: If you don’t want to use implicit transaction mode, then you can turn it off by executing the below statement.

 SET IMPLICIT_TRANSACTIONS OFF

 Explicit Transaction Mode in SQL Server: